zigbee-alliance/distributed-compliance-ledger/README.md

 Commands:
 - `zblcli tx authz assign-role [address] [role]` - Assign role to specified account.
-  - Administrator's signature is required.
+  - Trustee's signature is required.
 Use `--from` flag.
 - `zblcli tx authz revoke-role [address] [role]` - Revoke role from specified account.
-  - Administrator's signature is required.
+  - Trustee's signature is required.
 Use `--from` flag.

 Genesis template:
 ```json